 3a) If you then remove the EML FIle and Data File params, the actor does not fall back to the remote dataset, you are stuck with the ports and Selected Entity from the local dataset.

-#1 Updated by Dan Higgins almost 12 years ago
+#1 Updated by Dan Higgins about 12 years ago

 HIstorical Note: The EML 2 Dataset actor was added to the tree mainly for use in displaying local file based data packages rather than ones saved in metacat.
 Maybe it should be renamed (?) and we should just leave out the need for remote parameters?